Finding Care

 Residential care for adults or children

 Managed care facilities staffed either by qualified care workers or social workers.
 Contact your council’s Social Services for a needs assessment and to find out if a person is entitled to state help in paying for their care.
-It will be able to provide a list of council-funded care homes – or find a list of private residential care providers using our care provider search tool.
+It will be able to provide a list of council-funded care homes – or find a list of private residential care providers in our member directory.